nnajm/badr-project/README.md

 Many features in Badr are inspired from the django web framework:

--    Template system
+-    Powerful Template system
--    Orm style (with the help of .NET dynamic objects)
+-    Integrated Orm (Based on .NET dynamic objects)
--    Reusable applications
+-    Reusable components
+-    Ships with a lightweight web server for development and testing.
+-    Support for middleware classes (request/response processing)
+-    Support for the FastCGI protocol

 <br/>
 <hr/>